 {\bf Lemma \Stw.} {\it For each of the four quadruples

-there is a closed compact Spin 8-manifold $W$ and $z\in H_6(W)$ such that the quadruple $Q_{(W, z)}:=(\sigma(W),\alpha_W,z^4, \ z^4-z^2p_W)$ coincides with the given quadruple. \footnote{We could avoid using $(0,0,2,0)$ by using the Framing Theorem \Ind($\varphi$) and changing the structure of the proof of the injectivity of $\eta_u$.} }
+there is a closed compact spin 8-manifold $W$ and $z\in H_6(W)$ such that the quadruple $Q_{W,z}:=(\sigma(W),\alpha_W,z^4, \ z^4-z^2p_W)$ coincides with the given quadruple. \footnote{We could avoid using $(0,0,2,0)$ by using the Framing Theorem \Ind($\varphi$) and changing the structure of the proof of the injectivity of $\eta_u$.} }

-{\bf Lemma \Tw.} {\it Let $(W,z)$ be a null-bordism of an admissible set $X$ such that $H_3(C_k)=H_3(W)=H_5(W,\partial)=0$ and $H_2(\partial C_0)$ is torsion free.
+{\bf Lemma \Tw.} {\it Let $(W,z)$ be a null-bordism of an admissible set $X$ such that $H_3(C_k)=H_3(W)=H_5(W,\partial)=0$.
 Let $s$ be a left inverse of $j$.
 By connected sum of $W$ with a null-bordant closed 3-connected 8-manifold and certain corresponding change of $z,s$ one can change:

 $\bullet$ $sz^2\cdot sz^2$ by adding an odd number, provided $A_0^2$ is not divisible by 2,